CANDY-LINE/node-red-contrib-smartmesh/README.md

 # How to change Network ID

 In order to change the current Network ID, run the following command manually with the SmartMesh IP Manager CLI.
-Note that you need to have all motes to join the current network so that the change takes effect to all the connecting motes as well as the IP Manager.
+Note that you need to have all motes join the current network so that the change takes effect to all the connecting motes as well as the IP Manager.

 ```
 # Connect to the SmartMesh IP USB Manager CLI serial port